 “We do not seek to drag the Church of England into the mud but to bring some of the social mud into the church.” - Wilson Carlile

 Imagine a church that is full of people who are worshipping God together, content with the Sunday services and happy with things as they are.
-Along comes a young curate on fire with the gospel wanting to spread the Good News to people who wouldn’t dream of stepping foot in a church.
+Along comes a young curate on fire with the gospel wanting to spread the Good News to people who wouldn’t dream of setting foot inside a church.
 In 1882 this was the dilemma which Wilson Carlile faced.
 In response he established Church Army with a vision to train ordinary Christian men and women to reach those most in need with the gospel.
 As Church Army grew Carlile also focused the charity’s work on the slums of Westminster – one of the darkest spots in London.

 1880s and 1890s